percona/percona-xtradb-cluster/doc/source/glossary.rst

      another (SST applies :command:`FLUSH TABLES WITH READ LOCK` command).
-     Xtrabackup SST does not require :command:`READ LOCK` for the entire syncing process, only for syncing the |MySQL| system tables and writing the information about the binlog, galera and slave information (same as the regular |Percona XtraBackup| backup).
+     Xtrabackup SST does not require :command:`READ LOCK` for the entire syncing process, only for syncing the |MySQL| system tables and writing the information about the binlog, galera and replica information (same as the regular |Percona XtraBackup| backup).
 State snapshot transfer method can be configured with the :variable:`wsrep_sst_method` variable.